Nazgul07/LyncLogger/README.md

 Start the program to begin to log your Lync conversations.
 This program adds an icon in the system tray bar.
 Icon is green if logger is active.
-To activate the logger, just connect to Lync or Skype for Business Right-click brings a menu.
+To activate the logger, just connect to Lync or Skype for Business.
+Right-click on the notification tray icon brings up a menu.
 You can access the history folder from there or close the program

 ## Office 365 Integration
 You can enter your Office 365 Credentials to have your conversations saved to your Conversation History folder (useful if your organization disables Conversation History).